What is Lifetime Community Rating (LCR)?

 If you don't have health insurance and wish to avoid the LCR loadings, we have a range of products available that will suit your needs.

-Cost of health insurance premiums for new subscribers – after 30th April 2015
+Cost of health insurance premiums for new subscribers – since 30th April 2015

 It mounts up, doesn't it?